 How can I backup my Audacity Projects?

 Audacity has very robust crash recovery and in many cases can recover most or all of your work in the event of a power failure, computer crash or crash of Audacity itself.
-However it is a wise precaution to backup the project periodically to separately named AUP files in case Audacity is unable to recover correctly.
+However it is a wise precaution to backup the project periodically to a separately named AUP3 file in case Audacity is unable to recover correctly.
 This also gives you the flexibility to reopen the project as it was at different points in time, because Audacity cannot restore a project's history once that project's session is closed.

 The best way to make a copy of an already saved project is to use Managing Audacity Projects for more on how to work with Audacity project files.and save to a new name.
 This makes a copy of the current project in its current state, leaving your current project open for continued working.
 See

 Remember that computer hard drives can fail, destroying all data.
 Therefore regular backups should if possible be made to one or two devices other than the device the current project is stored on.
 For example, backups could be made to another internal drive on the computer, or ideally to an external USB drive or uploaded to an online (cloud) storage service.